zayyydh/void-runner/readme.md

 Just open `index.html` in any modern browser.
 No install, no server, no dependencies.

-Or host it for free: **GitHub Pages → Settings → Pages → Source: main branch, root `/`** Your game will be live at `https://yourusername.github.io/void-runner/`

 ## Controls

 | Input | Action |